ekgren/open-optimizers/README.md

 It's a drop in replacement for your regular torch optimizer.
 Try it out and report your results if you want.

-So far ClampSGD has been used to finetune StyleGAN2/3 from CLIP with great results.
+So far ClampSGD has been used to finetune RGB networks, VQGAn and StyleGAN2/3 from CLIP with great results.
 Performs best with clamp value of 1e-30 which almost turns it into a sign function on the grad except for float artifacts.